Blog comments are a relic from a bygone era.

 (Plus, you don’t want to come across as a creepy stalker.)

-Now we’re into the meat of what makes a great comment great.
+Now we’re into the meat of what makes a good comment good.

-Greeting the author and paying a compliment are nice, but no one cares how good the appetizers are if the main course is a garbage sandwich with no mayo.
+Greeting the author and paying a compliment are nice, but no one cares how good the appetizers are if the main course is a BLT sandwich with no bacon.

 Your goal in every comment should be to add value.
 If your comment doesn’t add value, it’s wasting everyone’s time.

-Of course adding value has become one of those overused and meaningless phrases in the blogging world.
+Of course, adding value has become one of those overused and meaningless phrases in the content marketing world.
 Like Sriracha sauce, people tend to throw it around and use it for everything.

 What does it actually mean?